The Ultimate Guide To Understanding Phishing In 2021

 Compared to spear phishing attacks, whaling attacks are drastically more targeted.

-Whaling attacks go after individuals in an organization or company and impersonate somebody of seniority in the company.
+Whaling attacks go after individuals in an organization such as the chief executive officer or chief financial officer of a company.

 Similar to regular phishing in that the attack is in the form of the email, whaling may use company logos and similar addresses to disguise themselves.

-As employees are less likely to refuse a request from somebody higher up these attacks are much more dangerous.
+Since employees are less likely to refuse a request from somebody higher up, these attacks are much more devious.

 Angler phishing is a relatively new type of phishing attack and exists on social media.